Manage Azure Arc-enabled Servers using Windows Admin Center in Azure

 Important

 Version 1.36 and 1.35 of the Azure Connected Machine Agent (Arc agent) breaks connection to Windows Admin Center.
-This has been fixed in later versions of the Arc agent (1.37+) This can be downloaded here.
+This has been fixed in later versions of the Arc agent (1.37+) The current version can be downloaded here.

 Using Windows Admin Center in the Azure portal allows you to manage the Windows Server operating system of your Arc-enabled servers, known as hybrid machines.
 You can securely manage hybrid machines from anywhere–without needing a VPN, public IP address, or other inbound connectivity to your machine.
 To learn more about Arc-enables servers, see What is Azure Arc-enabled servers?.